Capability Governance: Roles and responsibilities in Capability-based Planning

 Instead, we would start with a broad but shallow level 1 map, from which we zoom in on specific areas based on two criteria:

 • Business relevance: Are these capabilities strategically relevant or business critical?
-Avoid spending too much time on commodity and supporting capabilities just to be complete.
+Avoid spending too much time on commodities and supporting capabilities just to be complete.

 • Cooperation between the right people: Can you involve the relevant leaders and experts in the area of interest, and are they willing to spend time on this?